Beyond Infinity Lies Destiny

 - Fifty-two new levels, some revisiting familiar locations from the original Marathon trilogy.

 - Over six hundred fifty new high-resolution textures, including a dozen original landscape textures, from a variety of human and alien environments.

-- Over a dozen tracks of original music, including many remixes of your favorite tracks from the original Marathon.
+- Twenty-five tracks of original music, including many remixes of your favorite tracks from the original Marathon.

 - And several new creatures and characters, alongside the complete cast from the original trilogy.

 Bungie's Marathon was a landmark first-person shooter first released for the Macintosh in 1994 that introduced many new features and concepts to the genre, including vertical aiming in mouselook; dual-wielded and dual-function weapons; friendly NPCs; and a deep, intricate narrative.
 Bungie released the sequel, Marathon 2: Durandal, in 1995.
 It improved on the engine technologies, greatly expanded the scope of the series, and added further innovations to the genre, including actively panning ambient sounds; liquids and swimming; and versatile multiplayer modes such as King of the Hill, Kill the Man with the Ball, and cooperative play.
 In 1996, Bungie ported Marathon 2 to Windows 95 and released Marathon Infinity for the Macintosh, which included a new scenario using a modified Marathon 2 engine and, perhaps even more importantly, the tools used to build it: Forge and Anvil.